Overlanding West Africa Terms & Conditions

 Please note: If the reason for your cancellation is covered under the terms of your travel insurance policy, you may be able to reclaim these charges, but it is your sole responsibility to do so and Overlanding West Africa accept no liability for any such claim.
 We can provide you with a cancellation invoice if necessary.

-We reserve the right to cancel your trip for any reason more than 60 days before the departure date, or after this date where we are forced to do so for reasons outside our control including Force Majeure* (please see the bottom of this page for a definition of Force Majeure).
+We reserve the right to cancel your trip for any reason up to 60 days before the departure date, or after this date where we are forced to do so for reasons outside our control including Force Majeure* (please see the bottom of this page for a definition of Force Majeure).
 In the event of cancellation we will tell you as soon as possible and refund any monies owed.

 Our trips require a minimum number of participants to enable us to operate them.
 If the minimum number of bookings required for a particular trip is not met, we are entitled to cancel it.
 We will notify you no later than 60 days prior to departure.

 The itineraries and other information on our website and in our client literature are published in good faith as statements of intention only, and changes to the itinerary, vehicle and equipment use, etc. may be made where we deem necessary or advisable.

 If any additional expenses are incurred through delays, accidents or disruption of planned itineraries because of force majeure*, or considered advisable by us (e.g. security concerns), such expenses are to be borne by you, the client.
 This includes any costs related to booking domestic and/or international flights to avoid the security issues, or any changes to your international flights due to the trip being delayed, or having to change the end point of the trip due to security concerns.

 You accept that Force Majeure may prevent us from supplying or performing services and/or itineraries as described.
 For a full description of ‘Force Majeure’ please see the bottom of this page.